falcosecurity/falco-website/content/en/blog/drivers-add-new-distro.md

 Driverkit is also capable of finding correct headers to be used given a `target` distro and a `kernelrelease`.
 Unfortunately, this internal logic is in no way as smart as the kernel-crawler one (given that it does not really crawl anything, but just builds up expected headers urls using custom logic for each supported distro), therefore the preferred method is to always enforce the `kernelurls` parameter to pass required urls, and that logic should be treated as a fallback instead.
 This is what test-infra does,  by thew way.

-Each driverkit [builder](https://github.com/falcosecurity/driverkit/tree/master/pkg/driverbuilder/builder) is composed of a GO source file plus a small bash script template.
+Each driverkit [builder](https://github.com/falcosecurity/driverkit/tree/master/pkg/driverbuilder/builder) is composed of a Go source file plus a small bash script template.
 The template gets filled with data during the run, and will be the exact bash script that gets ran in the container to build the drivers.

 To add a new builder, there is a comprehensive documentation in the driverkit repo itself: https://github.com/falcosecurity/driverkit/blob/master/docs/builder.md.

 Make sure to follow the guide and then test that you are able to build drivers for the new distro, before opening the PR!

-Once the PR is merged, and a new Driverkit release is tagged, you can go on to test-infra repo.
+Once the PR is merged, and a new Driverkit release is tagged, you can go on to Falco repo.

-## Test-infra

-// TODO: bump driverkit version if needed
-// TODO: add job
-// TODO: explain dbg and push to s3

 ## Falco

 > **NOTE**: this step is only needed if `falco-driver-loader::get_target_id` needs tricks to pick up the correct target id (see eg: "flatcar" or "minikube" cases)

 Falco ships a not-so-tiny bash script, under `scripts/falco-driver-loader`, that is used at runtime to either:
-* download a prebuilt driver from download.falco.org
+* download a prebuilt driver from https://download.falco.org
 * try to build a driver

 It supports both eBPF and kmod of course; to download the prebuilt driver, the script must be able to re-create the name used to push the artifact on the [s3 bucket](https://download.falco.org/?prefix=driver/).